Snehak8/Python-challenge/README.md

 1. Exported the analysis results to a text file named "financial_analysis.txt."
 The text file is saved within the "analysis" folder in the "PyBank" project directory.

 # Python-challenge - PyPoll
+#This script provides a detailed election analysis summary of Candidates, Votes, and vote percentages.

 **Objective:**